Types of Degrees Construction Management Majors Are Getting

 Bachelor’s Degree Starting Salary

-Data from the U.S. Department of Education shows that construction management students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $61,200 per year.
+The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in construction management was $61,200 per year.
+These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $57,450 (25th percentile) and $65,000 (75th percentile).

 Salaries According to BLS